rocas777/Bomberman/docs/README.md

 > - Hard - Similar to Medium the monster will chase the player but on this difficulty it will avoid bombs
 >
 > Pro tip: there's a really simple but hard way (hence the name) to defeat a hard monster.
 You just need to lure them into a place they cannot escape when you deploy a bomb.
 Good luck :)
+>
+> Small note: Because the Easy monster's movement is random, sometimes it is in a tile next to the player but won't move in that direction so he won't loose a life.
 ### Map Design
 >Each new playthrough the map generated will have all indestructible block in the same place, basically the same fundamental structure.
 Contrary to that, the destructible ones will be placed at random and so will the monster.
 >